khulnasoft-lab/design.khulnasoft.com/contents/components/infinite-scroll.md

 ---
-name: Infinite scroll
+name: Load more
-description: Infinite scroll helps users parse a large number of items by breaking up lists and distributing the results.
+description: Load more pattern helps users parse a large number of items by breaking up lists and distributing the results.
 stories:
   - base-infinite-scroll--default
 related: